pristaff/flatCore-docs/src_en/300--developer-manual/350--database.md

 In the Backend you can choose now which database is currently active.
 You can change the database at any time.

-Now you can define in rules for the frontend.
+Now you can define your rules for the frontend.

-Beispiel:
+Example:

 ```php
 // File /content/config.php